The ZX calculus is a language for surface code lattice surgery: Lattice surgery

 \subsection{Merging}

 A \textbf{rough merge} ({illustrated} in Figure \ref{merge}) joins two ``parent'' memories along their rough edges.
-An intermediate column of qubits (initially in the $\ket{\texttt{+}}$ state) is added, and {$X$-plaquette operators are} measured across this join.
-The result is a single ``child'' memory, whose Pauli frame is the union of the Pauli frames of the parent surfaces, corrected for the outcomes of the plaquette measurements across the join.
+An intermediate column of qubits (initially here in the $\ket{\texttt{+}}$ state, although the $\ket{\texttt{0}}$ state can also be used) is added, and {$X$-plaquette operators are} measured across this join.
+The result is a single ``child'' memory, whose Pauli frame is the union of the frames of the parent surfaces, corrected for the outcomes of the plaquette measurements across the join.

 Let us denote the logical $X$ operators on either parent by $X_L\ssur{1}$ and $X_L\ssur{2}$, and the logical $X$ on the child memory as $X_L\ssur{3}$ (similarly for $Z_L\ssur{i}$).
 Measuring the $X$-plaquette operators across the join and taking the product of the outcomes is equivalent to measuring the two columns of $X$ operators on either side of the divide.
 These are the {$X_L\ssur{i}$} logical operators.
 The action of the rough merge {therefore realises a ${X_L\ssur{1} \otimes X_L\ssur{2}}$ measurement.
 This removes} a degree of freedom, destroying any information carried by expectation values {of} the observables $Z_L\ssur{1}$ or $Z_L\ssur{2}$ alone.
 However, the new {$Z_L\ssur{3}$} operator has support on a chain of $Z$ operators the entire width of the surface: $Z_L\ssur{3} = {Z_L\ssur{1}\otimes Z_L\ssur{2}}$.
 This commutes with ${X_L\ssur{1} \otimes X_L\ssur{2}}$, and so is unchanged by the merge.
 The new basis states (the positive and negative eigenstates of {$Z_L\ssur{3}$}) arise from the previous ones, $\ket{00}_{12}, \ket{11}_{12} \mapsto \ket{0}_3$ and $\ket{01}_{12}, \ket{10}_{12} \mapsto \ket{1}_3$: this effectively computes the \xor of the labels of the standard basis states (and similarly for superpositions of these basis states).